autobib/nucleo-picker/README.md

 ## Feature parity with `fzf`

-The checked examples are currently supported and the unchecked examples have support planned in the future.
-If there are particular features of `fzf` that you would like to see supported (and they are not on this list), please submit an issue.

-To try out these features, run the [`fzf` example](examples/fzf.rs):
+There is an [`fzf` example](examples/fzf.rs) demonstrating the current configuration options using the same syntax as `fzf` command-line tool.
+Try it out:
 ```sh
 cargo build --example fzf --release
 ./target/release/examples/fzf --help
 ```

-Feature list:
+The supported features are tracked below.
+The checked examples are implemented and the unchecked examples are features I would like to support in the future.
+If there are particular `fzf`-specific features that you would like to see supported (and they are not on this list), please submit an issue.

 - [x] `--multi`: `Picker::pick_multi`
 - [x] `--multi=[MAX]`: `PickerOptions::max_selection_count`